xyan-dhgb/scientific-research/note/Federated-Learning.md

 ## How does it work?

+The federated learning (FL) process for smart healthcare involves several key steps:

+1. **System Initialization and Client Selection**: The aggregation server selects a healthcare analytic task, like medical imaging or human motion detection.
+It also determines model requirements, such as task classification or prediction, and learning parameters like neural node numbers and learning rates.
+A subset of clients (e.g., hospitals) is chosen to participate in the FL process.

+2. **Distributed Local Training and Updates**: The server sends an initial model, including a global gradient, to the selected clients, triggering distributed training.
+In each communication round, each client trains a local model using its own dataset and calculates its model update, such as the gradient in neural networks.
+The client then uploads its model update to the server.

+3. **Model Aggregation and Download**: The server aggregates the updates received from the selected clients using an aggregation method such as the Federated Averaging (FedAvg) algorithm.
+In FedAvg, the gradient parameters of local models are averaged element-wise with weights proportional to the sizes of the client datasets.
+The server then calculates a new version of the global model and broadcasts it to all clients as the basis for further local model updates in the next learning round.
+The FL process iterates until the global loss function converges

 ## How many types of FL?

 In the context of federated learning (FL) for smart healthcare, there are **three main types of FL** described: **Horizontal FL (HFL)**, **Vertical FL (VFL)**, and **Federated Transfer Learning (FTL)**.